 “We have challenging times in the municipality,” Devolin said.

 Without reductions to the draft budget, as well as dipping into reserves, it would represent a 15 per cent increase over last year's tax levy.

 The township will use about $440,000 of some $5 million in reserves to help mitigate the impact to taxpayers.

-While most department heads, including Coleman, delivered increases of zero per cent or better, there will be an increase in the roads department of more than $600,000, mostly due to construction and equipment costs.
-The $3.2 million roads budget makes up the largest portion of the township's approximate $5.5 million budget.
+While most department heads, including Coleman, delivered increases of zero or better, there will be an increase in the roads department of more than $600,000, mostly due to construction and equipment costs.
+The roads budget totals approximately $3.2 million.

-There will also be an increase in the fire department of $64,000, for a digital radio upgrade and emergency plan, bringing its total to just more than $500,000.
+There will also be an increase in the fire department of $64,000, for a digital radio upgrade and emergency plan update, bringing its total to just more than $500,000.

 Deputy-reeve Cheryl Murdoch praised the cultural centre for its uniqueness, but said the facility has a problem attracting visitors, which is causing a problem for the township.

 “That is a very unique corner in probably all of Ontario,” Murdoch said.
 “Where the whole thing falls apart, we have hardly any people coming there.
 We need to somehow get the word out there, come and have a look at it.
 I would never want to see it shut down.
 Get it under control for costs?
 Yes.”